Laura087/CouchV2/README.md

 Mecanum Couch Project Version 2 includes comms with motor controllers

 ###NOTE
---It runs fine on Windows, you should get a screen with an output feild and information about each motor.
+--It runs fine on Windows and Ubuntu, you should get a screen with an output feild and information about each motor.

+--For Debian you may need to install the driver for the xbox controller (xboxdrv) via apt-get and then run it with xboxdrv

 --If you run it with no gamepad connected it will output the message "ERROR: no controllers found Controller Initialisation Error".

 --It is configured to work with a microsoft wired USB Xbox controller

 --With the default control scheme, holding the right trigger and moving the thumbsticks should change the motor values

+-- If this does not work try configuring the controller, go to the CONFIG file and change the configured from a 1 to a 0 and follow the prompts after running the program

 --Currently checking status and faults is disabled